Matiari District

 BRIEF HISTORY OF DISTRICT MATIARI

 Sindh is the Valley of Saints.
-Ancient Sindh was spread up to Multan (Now in Punjab Province).
+Ancient Sindh spread up to Multan (Now in Punjab Province).
 Islam was first spread through the preachers (Sahabas and Saints) who educated the people of this valley through their teachings.
-For the last several hundred years, the region of Sindh from Nawabshah to Thatta is known as the Area of SAHTEYA (Literature & Education) and Matiari is the center of this region.
+For the last several hundred years, the region of Sindh, from Nawabshah to Thatta, has been known as the Area of SAHTEYA (Literature & Education), and Matiari is the center of this region.

 In the old days, the British Government always acquired (FATWA) from Scholars (Ulama`s) MATIARI according to Muslim Law to decide Muslim disputes in a court of law.
 Akhund Azizullah, the first translator of the Holy Quran in the Sindhi language, was also a native of Matiari.